 In the bottom example, nonbreaking spaces come after the § and ¶ symbols.
 This time, the symbols and the numeric references stay together.

-Use nonbreaking spaces after other abbreviated reference marks
+Also use a nonbreaking space after other abbreviated reference marks

 Nonbreaking spaces can be inserted into HTML documents either with an escape code (